Spain is the ultimate all-rounder - culture, food, beaches and more

-The arab-influenced southern region of Andalucia is a world away from the bustle of Catalonian Barcelona, while foodie-haven San Sebastian in northern Basque country is completely different to the capital Madrid.
+The Arab-influenced southern region of Andalucia is a world away from the bustle of Catalonian Barcelona, while foodie-haven San Sebastian in the northern Basque country is completely different from the capital Madrid.
 So save the flamenco show for Seville, the paella for Valencia and swap the sangria for local-favourite tinto de verano (literally ‘red wine of summer’).
 Explore with an open mind and prepare to be amazed by Spain’s diversity.

 Plugs: Either type C or F (two round prongs) standard across Europe.

 Public toilets: Not as common as you might think.
 Use facilities in restaurants, cafes, bars and attractions where possible, or ask your guide for directions.

 Money: Currency is the Euro - ATMs are ubiquitous and cards are widely accepted.
 Have some small notes with you which will come in handy when paying for coffee, souvenirs and for tips.